ProteinsWebTeam/interpro-docs/docs/browse.rst

 description of the protein's function where known.
 All the :ref:`InterPro family entries <entry_types>` this protein is matching are listed under "**Protein family membership**".
-An external link to the protein entry in `UniprotKB <https://www.uniprot.org/>`_, as well as the export of the matches in TSV format and the possibility to perform a `HMMER search <https://www.ebi.ac.uk/Tools/hmmer/search/phmmer>`_ are provided on the right hand side of the page.
+An external link to the protein entry in `UniprotKB <https://www.uniprot.org/>`_, as well as the export of the matches in TSV format and the possibility to perform a `HMMER search <https://www.ebi.ac.uk/Tools/hmmer/search/phmmer>`_ or an `InterProScan search <https://www.ebi.ac.uk/interpro/search/sequence/>`_ are provided on the right hand side of the page.

 .. figure:: images/browse_pages/protein_entry_page.png
     :alt: Protein entry page
     :width: 800px

-    Protein entry page for O00167.
+    Protein entry page for `O00167 <https://www.ebi.ac.uk/interpro/protein/UniProt/O00167/>`_.

 The protein entry page also displays the :doc:`protein sequence viewer </protein_viewer>` to show the associated domains, sites etc.